The matrix weighted real-analytic double fibration transforms: Proof of the Main Result

 Let \(\delta > 0\) be sufficiently small.
 For \(\lvert x - x_0 \rvert < \delta\), \(\lvert \eta - \eta_0 \rvert < \delta\), and \(\lambda > 1/\delta\), we have

 and thus~\eqref{equation:bros} becomes

 uniformly for \((x, \eta)\) near \((x_0, \eta_0)\).

-In view of Sjöstrand's analytic microlocal analysis, the positivity of \(\operatorname{Im} \tilde{\psi}\) for real \((x, \eta)\) near \((x_0, \eta_0)\) (property~(iii) in Lemma~\ref{theorem:MST}) ensures that \(\mathcal{B}\) is a Fourier integral operator that detects analytic wavefront sets (see Theorem~\ref{thm:FBI}).
+In view of Sjöstrand's analytic microlocal analysis, the positivity of \(\operatorname{Im} \tilde{\psi}\) for real \((x, \eta)\) near \((x_0, \eta_0)\) (property~(iii) in Lemma~\ref{theorem:MST}) ensures that \(\mathcal{B}\) is a FBI transform that detects analytic wavefront sets (see Theorem~\ref{thm:FBI}).
 Hence, we deduce that

 Since \(W_3(x_0, \eta_0, y)\) is an invertible matrix-valued function depending analytically on \(y\), we have

 This completes the proof of Theorem~\ref{tm:5.2}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{tm:main}] Let $\bsf \in \mathscr{E}'(X; \mathbb{C}^N)$ be given.
 Choose a cutoff function $\psi \in C_c^\infty(X)$ such that $\psi = 1$ near $\hat{x}$ and $\operatorname{supp}(\psi)$ is contained in an analytic coordinate chart.
 We decompose $\bsf$ as